veyon/docs/admin/reference.rst

 .. envvar:: VEYON_AUTH_KEY_NAME

-    This variable allows to explicitly specify the name of the authentication key to use in case multiple authentication keys are available.
+    This variable allows explicitly specifying the name of the authentication key to use in case multiple authentication keys are available.
 This can be used to override the default behaviour of Veyon Master which uses the first readable private key even if multiple private key files are available.

 .. envvar:: VEYON_LOG_LEVEL

-    This variable allows to override the configured log level at runtime, e.g. for debugging purposes.
+    This variable allows overriding the configured log level at runtime, e.g. for debugging purposes.

 .. envvar:: VEYON_SESSION_ID

-    This variable allows to specify the session ID and is evaluated by Veyon Server.
+    This variable allows specifying the session ID and is evaluated by Veyon Server.
 When multi session support (multiple graphical sessions on the same host) is enabled each Veyon Server instance has to use distinct network ports for not conflicting with other instances.
 A server therefore adds the numerical value of this environment variable to the configured :ref:`network ports <RefNetwork>` to determine the port numbers to use.
 Usually this environment variable is set by Veyon Service for all Veyon Server instances automatically.
 In the :ref:`RefNetworkObjectDirectory` the absolute port (Primary service port + session ID) must be specified along with the computer/IP address, e.g. ``192.168.2.3:11104``.